Incident IQ

 Providing students with safe facilities that are conducive to learning is one of the most important facility management goals for school leaders.
 A school facilities master plan allows you to look at the big picture and evaluate facilities projects that have already been completed, are currently underway, or are being planned for the future.

-Without a comprehensive overview of the state of your district’s facilities, it’s impossible to make plans to respond to rapidly changing school environments, including rising student enrollments, accessibility issues, new and evolving education programs, and changing student demographics.
+Without a comprehensive overview of the state of your district’s facilities, it’s impossible to make effective school facilities planning decisions to respond to rapidly changing school environments, including rising student enrollments, accessibility issues, new and evolving education programs, and changing student demographics.

 A school facilities master plan is also vital to improving outdated and aging buildings and systems.
-According to Education Week, many public school districts in low-wealth and rural areas lack basic infrastructure like drinkable running water and working heat and air-conditioning.
-So how can K-12 facility managers tackle these rapidly evolving challenges?
+According to Education Week, many public school districts in low-income and rural areas lack basic infrastructure like drinkable running water and working heat and air-conditioning.
+So how can K-12 facility managers tackle these rapidly evolving challenges through effective school facilities planning?

 In this article, we’ll examine school facilities master plans in-depth, discuss what your facilities plan needs to include, and explain why your school district needs one.
 We’ll also show you a proven process for creating an actionable school facilities plan in your district step-by-step.

-A school facilities master plan (FMP) is a document that describes the state of a district’s infrastructure, details the capacity of school buildings within a district, and forecasts trends to determine future student populations.
+A school facilities master plan (FMP) is a document that describes the condition of a district’s infrastructure, details the capacity of the district’s school buildings, and forecasts trends to determine whether potential future student populations warrant expanding the district’s educational facilities.
 It also provides up-to-date information on recently completed improvement projects and identifies issues that still need to be addressed.
 Most plans also include information about the costs associated with future projects and what goals they’re meant to achieve.

 FMPs are helpful for public schools at every level.
 They include a broader vision for the entire district as well as targeted projects for individual high schools, middle schools, and elementary schools.
-Most also include a long-term school maintenance plan specifically focusing on maintaining facilities to ensure safety and security.
+Most also include a long-term school facilities maintenance plan that focuses on maintaining facilities to ensure safety and security.

 Developing a facilities master plan requires a significant investment of both a district’s time and budget, but the advantages are numerous.
 These are the most notable reasons why school districts create them: